apache/directory-fortress-core/README-QUICKSTART-WINDOWS.txt

 # II.
 Instructions to install OpenLDAP
 ###################################################################################

-a. navigate to FORTRESS_BUILDER_HOME\openldap
+a.
+Navigate to FORTRESS_HOME\openldap

-b. start the install by double-clicking on name from windows explorer, etc...
+b.
+Start the install by double-clicking on name from windows explorer, etc...

-c. accept the Symas agreement
+c.
+Accept the Symas agreement

 d.
 Set the Destination Folder: i.e. C:\Fortress